lucas-batier/mowing-detection/README.md

 # 2. Folder architecture

+The folder architecture is essential for the further processing such as the vegetation index.

 1. Save the downloaded products (images or folder of images) by the following folder architecture

 <pre>
 parentfolder/tile/year/SENTINEL-X/products
 </pre>

-*SENTINEL-1*
+*Example for SENTINEL-1, tile 31TGK and year 2018*
 <pre>
-parentfolder/tile/year/SENTINEL-1/s1*.tiff
+parentfolder/31TGK/2018/SENTINEL-1/s1*.tiff
 </pre>

-*SENTINEL-2*
+*Example for SENTINEL-2, tile 31TGK and year 2019*
 <pre>
-parentfolder/tile/year/SENTINEL-2/SENTINEL2*/
+parentfolder/31TGK/2019/SENTINEL-2/SENTINEL2*/
 </pre>

+NB: The SENTINEL-2 products are folders while SENTINEL-1's are images)

 2. Move the `Scripts/` directory of this Git in the `Parentfolder`

 # 3. Vegetation index

-To compute the vegetation index images use the `vegindex.py` script, depending on the number of S2 images it may take a while (1 day for 2 years of images)
+To compute the vegetation index images use the `vegindex.py` script.
+Depending on the number of S2 images it may take a while (1 day for 2 years of images)

 *EXAMPLE* for tile 31TGK on year 2018 and 2019